Soyuz MS-22: Undocking and Return

 As Soyuz MS-22 was unable to perform crew return, it returned uncrewed (like Soyuz 32).
 MS-23 was launched uncrewed on 24 February 2023 to function as a replacement, bringing back the crew in September 2023 (similar to Soyuz 34).
 At that point, the crew spent a year in space.
 The original crew mission of MS-23 was delayed and reassigned to the MS-24 mission.
 Thus, some dry cargo and equipment weighing 218 kg was brought back on the uncrewed return of Soyuz MS-22.
 Temperatures probably reached 50 °C on landing, more favourable than the worst emergency crewed landing scenario studied, as reported by the mission control team.
 More details were published later after analysis.

 Until the replacement MS-23 docked to ISS, NASA and Roscosmos considered sending the MS-22 crew home with SpaceX Crew-5 in case of emergency.
 This is due to the fact that SpaceX originally designed the Crew Dragon to host a crew of seven.
 Accordingly, the International Space Station mission management team decided to move NASA astronaut Francisco Rubio's Soyuz seat liner from the Soyuz MS-22 spacecraft to Crew Dragon Endurance in order to provide lifeboat capabilities for Rubio.
 The seat liner was moved on 17 January 2023, with installation and configuration continuing through most of the following day.
 Seat liner swapping is not new between two Soyuz capsules, but was performed for the first time from Soyuz to Crew Dragon.
 The change allowed for increased crew protection by reducing the heat load inside the MS-22 spacecraft for cosmonauts Prokopyev and Petelin in the event of an emergency return to Earth.
-Alongside SpaceX Crew-6 space capsule is designed to bring back crew serving as a emergency evacuation after Crew-5.
+Alongside SpaceX Crew-6 space capsule is designed to bring back crew serving as an emergency evacuation after Crew-5.

 MS-23 arrived and docked to the ISS on 26 February 2023.
 After the spacecraft docked, the seat liners for Sergey Prokopyev and Dmitry Petelin were moved from MS-22 to MS-23 on 2 March ahead of their return in the Soyuz.
 Rubio's seat liner was transferred from Crew Dragon to the new Soyuz on 6 March.